parantapa/pomodoro/README.md

 This bash script uses `xfce4-genmon-plugin` and `libnotify` to create a simple Pomodoro timer for Xfce4 panel.
-After `xfce4-genmon-plugin` is added to the panel - it should point to the `pomodoro.sh` script.
+After `xfce4-genmon-plugin` is added to the panel - it should point to the `pomodoro.sh` script and period should be set to some small value (e.g. 1 second).

 To configure parameters please go to `pomodoro.sh` and configure: